neitzert/picard/README.md

 ### PICARD — Protocol-Introspecting Chunk Adapter for Resilient Data
-Picard is your universal data management system.
-It doesn't matter if you're dealing with IRC, AT PROTO, DNS, SMTP, IPoAC, or vibes-based quantum gossip—Picard automatically adapts, builds a resilient, encrypted, RWX-ready filesystem, and keeps it alive in the most hostile environments.
+Picard is your universal network application procotol as a file system application.
+It doesn't matter if you're dealing with IRC, AT PROTO, DNS, SMTP, IPoAC, or Vibes-Based Quantum Gossip (VBQG), Picard automatically adapts, builds a resilient, encrypted, RWX-ready filesystem atop it, and tries to keep it alive in the most hostile environments.

 ## Core Philosophy

-* All protocols are scaffolding that data can latch onto, move through, and eventually be extracted from.
+* All protocols are scaffolding that data can be attached to, move through, and later be extracted from.

-* Treat all protocols as potential storage and messaging substrates—we make no assumptions about the medium.
+* Treat all protocols as potential storage and messaging substrates, we make no assumptions about the medium, but plenty about the environment.

-* Auto-detect capabilities and limitations: Picard figures out what works, what doesn't, and adjusts accordingly.

 * Adapt transmission, chunking, and retrieval strategies dynamically based on the protocol.

 * Support for encryption, redundancy, and failover.

-* Long-term stability is the goal, not just short-term speed.
+* Long-term stability is the goal, we dont care about short-term speed.

 * Where feasible, allow read/write operations—fallback to read-only if not.